 Moisture meters (hygrometers) can be bought easily and cheaply from hardware shops or online, and are a good way to monitor and control the moisture levels in your home and detect potential problem areas.
 Aim to keep humidity levels below 60% if possible.

-If you want to prevent mould, you need to keep your home as warm as possible, particularly in colder weather.
+If you want to prevent mould, you need to keep your home as warm, particularly in colder weather.
 Cold air can’t hold moisture as well as warm air, and therefore condenses on cold surfaces and mould begins to grow.

 Installing loft and cavity wall insulation and draught-proofing windows and exterior doors can help keep your home warmer and means reduced energy bills too.

 How to Reduce Mould in the Bathroom

 Mould can be a big problem in bathrooms and other areas that have a damp atmosphere.
 Mould is a type of fungus that thrives in a warm environment where the relative humidity is 70% or higher.

 Fertile mould produces spores that are carried around in the air and so spread further.